Wirtschaftsgymnasium

 A Wirtschaftsgymnasium (plural Wirtschaftsgymnasien) is a kind of school in Germany.
 Unlike the German Gymnasium, which spans grades (years) 5 to 13, the Wirtschaftsgymnasium has only the top three grades (Oberstufe) and specializes in teaching business-related topics beside the normal subjects in the Gymnasium.

 Admission

 Admission to the Wirtschaftsgymnasium is voluntary for all students in the tenth year of the Realschule or the same year at the Gymnasium.
 In order to be allowed to attend a Wirtschaftsgymnasium, a student from the Realschule needs satisfactory grades (marks) in the main subjects German, Mathematics and English, namely an average grade better than 3.0 (in the German grade system, which goes from 1 (best) to 6 (worst).
 Moreover, the student is not allowed to have grades worse than 4 in the three aforementioned subjects.
 Students from the Gymnasium need marks (grades) that would have allowed them to move up to the next grade (year) at Gymnasium.

-If too many students apply for admission for a specific Wirtschaftsgymnasiumsen, the school is allowed to set a higher admissions standard.
+If too many students apply for admission to a specific Wirtschaftsgymnasium, the school is allowed to set a higher admissions standard.